What are Structural Heart Diseases?

 MitraClip

-MitraClip is a small clip that is attached to your mitral valve to treat mitral regurgitation by allowing your mitral valve to close more completely returning normal blood flow through the heart.
+A small device that is attached to the mitral valve to treat mitral regurgitation, allowing the valve to close more completely and restore normal blood flow through the heart.

 WATCHMAN